 All moving companies have a square mile radius their rates apply to.
 When viewing a moving company’s page, you should make sure they are located within no more than a 50-mile radius of where you are moving to or from.
 If you’re not sure, use Google maps to find out the exact mileage between your moving agent and the location you need them to service.
 Always be sure to double-check with your moving agent to ensure their rates include your locations so as not to be blindsided by “extra mileage fees,” for operating outside their radius.

 4. Does Their Webpage Explain their Process and Experience in the Moving Business?

 Transparency is always the best.
 When looking at a moving company’s website they should have the ability and willingness to detail what types of moves they service within the industry, how long they have been moving people and/ or goods, and what their process and policies are for their company.
 If the site is vague and uninformative that is another good indicator that could very well reflect on their overall moving service

 5. Is the Moving Company Charging You by the Weight or by the Cube?

 When looking at a mover’s rate process, make sure you are getting rates by the pound, as opposed to the cube.
-The average consumer does not know what 200 cube looks like or feels like, so why would a moving company charge you based this?
+The average consumer does not know what 200 cube looks like or feels like, so why would a moving company charge you based on this?
 If they insist on quoting you by the cube..
 RUN!
-Then… give Royal Hawaiian Movers a call so that we can set up a no cost, no obligation survey of your goods.
+Then… give Royal Hawaiian Movers a call so that we can set up a no-cost, no-obligation survey of your goods.
 If you are serious about your move to or from Hawaii, you owe it to yourself to obtain, at the very least, an estimate so that moving companies can access your goods, and quote accurately.

 If you remind yourself to ask these five questions when viewing a moving company’s website you will be better equipped to begin the process of elimination.